FAQ

 MobileConnect WiFi network will be available at the show or event with your own mobile device You will need to bring your own earphones.

 Places are limited.
 All bookings must be made at least 7 days before each show.
+Bookings will only be confirmed when you receive a confirmation email.

 Performances which take place on the streets are enjoyable by people of all ages.
 Please check individual show listings for suitability.

 You can pick up a copy at the Fremantle Library, Fremantle Visitor Centre and various cafes and restaurants in the metro area.
-You can also download here.

 FISAF is a curated festival, meaning international and local acts are carefully selected for inclusion by a programmer.
 Buskers may only perform within road closure areas outside of official festival programming hours (i.e. buskers may perform before midday and after 9pm within the FISAF road closures).